 A Memorandum of Association is important for businesses in the UAE for the following reasons:

-- Business Activities & Limits: Defines your company’s approved business activities and sets boundaries for how it operates
+- Business Activities & Limits: Defines your company’s approved business activities and sets boundaries for how it operates, as well as the company’s relationship with the outside world, including customers, suppliers, and regulators, which is particularly important in highly regulated sectors such as accounting and auditing firms in the UAE.

-- Shareholder Roles & Authority: Outlines each shareholder’s responsibilities, liabilities, and signing authority for legal documents
+- Shareholder Roles & Authority: Outlines each shareholder’s responsibilities, liabilities, and signing authority for legal documents, and clarifies the liability limitations for shareholders in a limited liability company (LLC).

-- Dispute Prevention & Accountability: Reduces the risk of conflicts by establishing clear rules and accountability from the start
+- Dispute Prevention & Accountability: Reduces the risk of conflicts by establishing clear rules and accountability from the start, and protects stakeholders by ensuring legal compliance, transparency, and fair business practices.

 MOA Sample